andr-ew/nest_/doc/grid.md

 ### edge

-an integer that sets whether to respond to the rising edge of an input (1), falling edge (0), or both edges (2). will likely affect the behavior of the `time` argument.
+an integer that sets whether to respond to the rising edge of an input (1), falling edge (0), or both edges (2). will sometimes affect the behavior of the `time` argument.

 ### count